Senzing/ibm-icp4d-guide/README.md

 1. Review helm values in `${GIT_REPOSITORY_DIR}/helm-values/mock-data-generator.yaml`.
     1. `senzing.kafkaBootstrapServerHost` is the value of ${KAFKA_HOST}.
     1. `senzing.inputUrl` is a URL addressable file of JSON LINES. (e.g. `file://`, `http://`).
     1. `senzing.recordMax` is the maximum number of JSON LINES to read from the file.
-Remove or 0 to read all lines.
+       Remove or set to 0 to read all lines.

 1. Perform Helm install.
 Example: